Destiny 2: The Witch Queen review in progress

 While not quite as fun as the Glaive (what can be?)
 The Witch Queen also introduces weapons with Deepsight Resonance.
 You'll pick them up as random loot after felling baddies, or earn them as rewards as you progress through story missions.
 As you use Deepsight Resonance weapons, you'll increase its Attunement stat.
 When you max out a weapon’s Attunement, you unlock options to customize it.

-The patterns are purely cosmetic, but they allow you to personalize your armory.
+The patterns allow you to personalize your armory, adding new perks to your weapons.
 Plus, it gives you something new to play for, either more crafting materials or patterns.
 It feels like your always moving toward something more than just random pieces of loot.

 Void overhaul